Core Concepts

 Handler Types

-Acton provides four handler types to cover different combinations of state access and error handling.
+Acton provides six handler types to cover different combinations of state access, error handling, and async needs.
 Choosing the right one affects both correctness and performance.

 Quick Reference